Cue, Western Australia: Overview and history

 Gold was discovered in 1892 though there is uncertainty as to who made the first find.
-Michael Fitzgerald and Edward Heffernan collected 260 ounces after being given a nugget by an Aboriginal known as "Governor".
+Michael Fitzgerald and Edward Heffernan collected 260 ounces after being given a nugget by an Aboriginal man known as "Governor".
 Tom Cue travelled to Nannine to register their claim.
 The townsite was gazetted in 1893 and named after Tom Cue.

 In 1895 the town had 7 ten-head stamp mills operating around the town; these were the Cue Public Battery, Cue One Proprietary, Kangaroo, Lady Mary Amalgamated, Red, White and Blue, Rose of England, Reward and the Cue Victory.

 The town's first water supply was a well in the centre of the main street; after an outbreak of typhoid fever, the well was capped with a rotunda built over the top.
 The water supply was replaced by another well dug near Lake Nallan; water was carted 20 km south to the townsite.

 The town of Day Dawn, 8 km south, was established within a year; by 1900 a hospital and cemetery were established between the two towns and they had three newspapers operating.
 The rivalry between the towns fuelled a diverse sporting culture in the area.
 Cycling and horse-racing groups held regular events attracting competitors from as far away as Perth and Kalgoorlie.

 Following heavy rains in 1913 the old Cue Battery Dam broke away from the force of the water pressure; the dam had only been repaired a few months earlier.

 The township had its own dedicated municipality, the Municipality of Cue, from 1894 to 1912, when it amalgamated into the surrounding Cue Road District (now the Shire of Cue).

+In a 2002 memoir, British businessman Alistair McAlpine (1942–2014) described passing through the town on his way back from viewing wildflowers at Collier Range National Park: